-Foster parents will be provided with a bag of species and age appropriate Science Diet kibble for your foster animals.
-This is the same food that the animals are fed in-shelter, and since they'll return to this diet post-foster, it's important to keep them on it.
-Foster parents are welcome to supplement with additional wet food as needed.
-To schedule a food pick up, please click here.
+Foster parents will be provided with a bag of species and ageappropriate Science Diet kibble for your foster animals.
+This is the same food that the animals are fed in-shelter, and since they'll return to this foster time to adjust to your lifestyle.
+Do not become overly concerned unless the animal is under-age, under-weight, or actively ill.
+If a foster animal develops persistent diarrhea, or does not eat after being in your care for 24 hours or more, please contact the clinic for assistance.